 Paris, the City of Light, is among the most beautiful cities in the world.
 As well as its iconic landmarks, such as the Eiffel Tower, the Arc de Triomphe, and the Louvre, Paris boasts a top shopping experience, delicious food, and a vibrant nightlife.

-Travel by bus between Amsterdam, Netherlands and Paris, France is: Partially open.
+Travel between Amsterdam, Netherlands and Paris, France by bus is: Unrestricted.

-The above information was last checked on 6/14/21.
-Remember to check the latest COVID-19 travel safety regulations for your bus between Amsterdam and Paris closer to your date of departure here
+The information above was last checked on 11/6/22.
+This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your bus from Amsterdam to Paris before traveling.

-Return travel from France to Netherlands is: Partially open.
+Return travel from France to Netherlands is: Unrestricted.

-Entry into Netherlands is allowed for: Entry is partially open for citizens and permanent residents of France
+Entry into Netherlands is allowed for: Entry is unrestricted for citizens and permanent residents of France

 Requirements for reentering: